 - The employer information reporting provisions

-To identify if you’re an Applicable Large Employer (ALE) subjected to the above ACA provisions, you can use our ALE Status Calculator to find the number of full-time equivalent employees you have.
+To know if you’re an Applicable Large Employer (ALE) subject to the above ACA provisions, you can use our ALE Status Calculator.
+This helps you to find the number of full-time equivalent employees you have.

 ALE ACA Requirements:

 - Under the ACA employer shared responsibility provisions, you must either offer minimum essential coverage that is affordable and that provides minimum value to at least 95% of full-time employees and their dependents.
 If you fail to provide this, you will be facing ACA penalties from the IRS under Section 4980H(a) &(b).

 - Under the ACA employer information reporting provision, you must file the forms with correct information on time with the IRS and furnish the copies on time to their employees.
 If you fail to comply with this, you may be subject to ACA penalties from the IRS under section 6056.

 Penalty Under Section 4980H (a)